Qaplan II Giray

-Qaplan II Giray, Qalpan Khan Girai II (1739–1771) was a Crimean khan of the late 18th century.
+Qaplan II Giray (1736–1825) was a Crimean khan of the late 18th century.

 Biography

 Qaplan ruled from 1769 to 1770, a very brief reign.
 During his time as khan of the Crimean Khanate, he negotiated with the Russian Empire for Crimean independence.
 Qaplan fought against Russia in the Russo-Turkish War for his entire reign, and died in 1771.